tumthinktank/sust_ai_nability/content/prototypes/Team-4-2/index.md

 ---
 name: EU’s social sustAInability booster
-subtitle: "Three amendments aimed at enhancing social sustainability within the AI Act that will be proposed to the European Parliament"
+subtitle: "Three amendments aimed at enhancing social sustainability within the AI Act that have been proposed to the European Parliament"
 date: "2015-05-01"
 featuredImage: "migration-Ralph_Pixabay.jpg" #image in same folder as this file
 challenge: eu-ai-act